-Andrew Huang’s new Flip app turns your iPhone/iPad into a powerful, inspiring 9-track sampler developed in collaboration with the crème de la crème of music app developers.
+Andrew Huang’s new Flip app turns your iPhone/iPad/Android into a powerful, inspiring 9-track sampler developed in collaboration with the crème de la crème of music app developers.

 There has been a lot of movement in the iOS world over the past few weeks.
 Not only that many apps in the future will also run on macOS on M1 processors, but also from another side.
 More and more content creators aka music tech YouTube stars are working together with app developers.
 Remember Gauss Field Looper by Hainbach or Agonizer by Jakab Haq.
 Now the most famous YouTuber, Andrew Huang has entered the app stage.

 For Flip, he teamed up with two well-known German iOS developers.
 Oliver Greschke (Elastic Drums/Elastic FX…) and Christian Blomert (Touchable, Soda …).
 Two developers who have helped shape the iOS music app world.
 Plus Aaron DeRoche, an user experience designer from Canada.
 Flip is the result and an app that turns your iPhone / iPad into a powerful sampling groovebox.

 It’s an app for iPhone/iPad and features 9 tracks.
 Each track consists of a polyphonic sampler (up to 16-note) with the ability to load in samples.
 These can either be loaded from the factory library, imported, or recorded directly with the microphone.
 The latter is going to be exciting.
 Here you activate the internal microphone of the iOS device and capture sounds.
 These can be acoustic guitars, drums but also everyday noises.
 The function gives you endless possibilities.

 Then, you have for each track adjustable pitch, volume, playback direction, sample start, and stop points.
 The features that a classic sampler should have.
 Plus, 4 effects per track (delay, filter, chorus, and bit-crusher) and a handy graphic EQ gives you enough room for sound manipulations.